psranga/jeepial/docs/cal.md

   opinionated type system will probably feel strange at first.
 The hope is that the benefits far outweigh the costs.

-## Motivation/Manifesto
+## Motivation

 This is part of my ongoing investigation into what it would take to build an ultra-performant, low-power, inexpensive home computer, with a software stack that emphasizes end-user ergonomics and user-data/platform longevity above all.

-What gets dropped on the floor:

-*  all backward compatibility contraints: all tech/UX is up for questioning.
-*  system-developer ergonomics: everything is up for a rewrite, with a healthy skepticism about reinventing the wheel.
+What gets dropped on the floor is all backward compatibility constraints, and system-developer ergonomics.
+All tech/UX is up for questioning/rewriting, with a healthy skepticism about reinventing the wheel. e.g., IPv6-only with IPv4 being dropped is on the table.

 ## Core ideas in the programming model